trinhkiet0105/LLM_intro_tutorial/README.md

 ```bash
 bash serve_model.sh
 ```
+`--model` your serving model, can be a name of models from huggingface or directory/file name of local model \
+`--gpu-memory-utilization` a float number from 0 --> 1 (default 0.9).
+So basically this number is how many memory from your gpu you want to use.\
+Leave this number to 1 mean all 100% memory will dedicate to this model serving and no more space for other tasks that need gpu.\
+For example, if the model you serving need 8GB to serve and your total gpu memory is 16GB, this number will be set to 0.5 at least to not crash\

-`--enforce-eager` means always use eager-mode PyTorch.reduces the memory requirement (of maintaining the CUDA graph).
+`--enforce-eager` True means always use eager-mode PyTorch, reduces the memory requirement (of maintaining the CUDA graph). \
 If False (or just remove the flag in the command line), will use eager mode and CUDA graph in hybrid for maximal performance and flexibility.